rust-windowing/winit/src/changelog/unreleased.md

   `EventLoopExtRunOnDemand::run_app_on_demand` to accept a `impl ApplicationHandler` directly, instead of requiring a `&mut` reference to it.
 - `Force::normalized()` now takes a `Option<ToolAngle>` to calculate the perpendicular force.
+- Rename `WindowEvent::MouseButton` to `WindowEvent::CursorButton` and add `CursorButton` and
+  `ToolButton`.
+This is part of the new pen/stylus feature.

 ### Removed